Submarius Open the app →

 Spearfishing conditions by location

-Live marine conditions, water-clarity forecasts, tide and moon windows, and a single go/no-go verdict for every coastal spearfishing destination we cover.
+Live marine conditions, water-clarity forecasts, tide and moon windows, and a single clear verdict for every coastal spearfishing destination we cover.
 Free, no signup.

 Rhode Island